 What is the Online Meeting Group?

-The Online Meeting Group is a pilot program of the Mid-Atlantic Chapter of the American Society of Home Inspectors that has no geographic boundaries and meets online.
+The Online Meeting Group is a program sponsored by the Mid-Atlantic Chapter of the American Society of Home Inspectors that exists for the purpose of sharing the chapter experience with ASHI members who, for whatever reason, find it impractical to attend local meetings.
+It has no geographic boundaries and meets online.

 When does it meet?